Soojin-Lee0819/Computational-Artwork/April13/README.md

 Click below to see the Korea flag Drawing Game Demonstration.

-**I say turn the potentiometer to left but it is a mistake.
-Turn the potentiometer to right instead!!!**
+**In the video I say turn the potentiometer to LEFT but it is a mistake.
+Instead, turn the potentiometer to the RIGHT !!!**

 [![Watch the video](Images/youtubeimage.png)](https://youtu.be/A0OAqD5EGqc)